Why do we need Vitamin D?

 2 tablespoons crumbled goat cheese or grated Parmesan to garnish

-If using fresh shitakis or portabellas, cut off stems or pinch them out with your thumbnail and discard or use to make broth.
+If using fresh shitakes or portabellas, cut off stems or pinch them out with your thumbnail and discard or use to make broth.
 Stems of other mushrooms can be eaten.
 (The dried mushrooms that were exposed to the sun will already have the stems removed.)
 Rinse mushrooms quickly under cold water.
 Slice both fresh and rehydrated mushrooms.

 Heat fat in a medium skillet.
 Add garlic and mushrooms and sauté for 2 to 3 minutes or until garlic is softened.